 How to Use the Critical Path Method to Manage a Project

-Project managers use the term "critical path" to describe the entire sequence of tasks that must be done on time if a project is to be completed in the minimum amount of time required.
-Crucially, it includes the assumption that each one of the tasks must be completed before the next can begin, so any delay in any task will delay the entire project.
+Project managers use the term "critical path" to describe the sequence of activities that have little or no room for delay in a project.
+Crucially, it includes the assumption that each one of the tasks in the path must be completed before the next can begin, so a delay in any task will delay the entire project.

 The critical path method, or CPM, is used to plan a project by defining each necessary step in it and estimating how long each will take.
 The goal is to prevent the kind of bottlenecks that can plague any complex plan.

 The work is typically broken down into units called work packages.
 These work packages are small enough to be associated with an owner and managed for risk.
 They can then be controlled for time, cost, and materials.
 A common benchmark is that work packages should take no less than eight hours and no more than 80 hours to complete.

 Each work team defines and estimates the time and cost necessary to deliver their work packages.

 The project manager then pools the packages and sequences them in the order in which they must be completed.